 For this resale condo unit in Paya Lebar, MMJ Design Loft brought a lighter palette into play for the living room.
 Clean lines, along with white and brown tones, make the space feel uninhibited, allowing the different areas of the house to flow naturally into one another.
 The living and dining spaces feature all-white surfaces, reflecting more light for a cleaner and brighter ambience.

-Homeowners who prefer a more open space in their home should avoid using physical dividers that can inadvertently cause your rooms to look even smaller than they already are.
+Homeowners who prefer a more open space in their home should avoid using physical dividers that can inadvertently cause their rooms to look even smaller than they already are.

 If that’s not possible, opt for thinner dividers as they look sleeker and more compact to avoid overloading the space.